infincia/picamera-webthing/README.md

 **Note:** using this with the Mozilla IoT gateway requires some minor changes that are not included in the public Gateway releases at the moment.
-For testing, check out the `images` branch of my fork of the Gateway [here](https://github.com/infincia/gateway/tree/images).
+For testing, check out the `camera-thing` branch of my fork of the Gateway [here](https://github.com/infincia/gateway/tree/camera-thing).
 Fair warning, that branch is being force-pushed frequently at the moment.

 ## Screenshots (of the Gateway, `picamera-webthing` itself has no UI)